 My research is driven by an interest in improving the sociological explanation of why conflict and violent interactions unfold, with a particular focus on violence and aggression against frontline staff.
 In my work, I use microsociological theory to study the interactional dynamics of status, motivation, and emotions in conflict situations.
 I specialize in using BWC and CCTV footage to conduct systematic qualitative and quantitative analysis of face-to-face interaction.
 I am proficient in combining data sources and methods, in particular observational and interview data.

-In my PhD project, I examine the interactional dynamics of frontline work conflicts.
-Specifically, I study how actions, attitudes and emotions shape encounters between ticket inspectors and passengers in public buses in Denmark.
-I draw on micro-sociological theory to study these different social and symbolic factors in conflict situations.
-The project is based on occupational body-worn camera recordings and interviews with ticket inspectors.
-Work from the PhD has been published in Psychology of Violence and Deviant Behavior, and have provided insights to improve conflict management training of ticket inspectors.
-The PhD is funded by The Working Environment Research Fund and The Danish Council for Independent Research.
-Both grants were awarded to my primary supervisor, Marie Rosenkrantz Lindegaard.
+In my PhD project, I examined the interactional dynamics of work conflicts based on body-worn camera recordings.
+Specifically, I studied how actions, status and emotions shape encounters between ticket inspectors and passengers in public transport in Denmark.
+Work from the PhD has been published in Psychology of Violence, Symbolic Interaction, and Deviant Behavior.
+My research has led to hands-on preventive measures to improve conflict management training of ticket inspectors.
+The PhD was funded by The Danish Working Environment Research Fund, The Danish Council for Independent Research, and the Danish Crime Preventive Council.
+Grants were awarded to my primary supervisor, Marie Rosenkrantz Lindegaard.